 Can hospital charges help me understand my out of pocket costs?

-Unfortunately, hospital charge information is unlikely to help you understand your out of pocket costs.
-Over 90 percent of individuals in the United States have health coverage, and if you are covered by Medicare, Medicaid, or a private insurance plan they establish your cost sharing obligations.
+- The financial counselors at Newman Regional Health help you estimate your charges and out-of-pocket charges.
+With more than 90% of individuals in the United States covered by health insurance with various discounts, deductibles, co-pays and other factors, estimating costs is complex task.
+If you are covered by Medicare, Medicaid, or a private insurance plan they establish your cost sharing obligations.

 About Newman Regional Health